 In an interview in Rome on Monday (1 December), a member of the Political Bureau of the National Front for the Liberation of Angola (FNLA), Mr.

-In an interview in Rome on Monday (1 December), a member of the Political Bureau of the National Front for the Liberation of Angola (FNLA), Mr. Jose Monteiro Barreto, said that there were no foreign troops fighting with FNLA for control of strife-torn Angola.
+Background: In an interview in Rome on Monday (1 December), a member of the Political Bureau of the National Front for the Liberation of Angola (FNLA), Mr. Jose Monteiro Barreto, said that there were no foreign troops fighting with FNLA for control of strife-torn Angola.

 Mr. Barreto was accompanied by another Political Bureau member, Mr. Paulo Daniel Moyo, who echoed his statement.
 Both men were in the Italian capital to attend last weekend's meeting of the World Movement of Christian Democrats.